-This is super cliché and hopelessly romantic and it may not happen on a trip to Paris any time soon but because I have only ever stayed in Hostels in Paris, one day I would love to stay in a hotel with a view of the Eiffel Tower from the bedroom window.
+This is super cliché and hopelessly romantic and it may not happen on a trip to Paris any time soon but because I have only ever stayed in Hostels in Paris, one day I would love to stay in a one of the boutique hotels in Paris with a view of the Eiffel Tower from the bedroom window.
 Ideally it will have a little balcony too, oh and someone who can take that iconic photo of me leaning over the balcony with the Eiffel Tower in the background!
 That’s not too much to ask for right??

 If you fancy a room with a view of the Eiffel Tower, see what you can find on Booking.com!

 I saw this picture on Jess from A Wanderlust For Life‘s Instagram during Winter and I totally fell in love!
 The street is Rue Jules Siegfried and I actually thought it looked a bit like London, however she posted a photo from another angle on her Instagram Stories where it did look very Parisian!

 Its a bit further out of the city centre as you can probably tell but wandering around a more residential area, especially this one, is something I would like to do!

 On my second trip to Paris Le Marais was high on my radar.
 I headed there first actually as soon as I got off the Eurostar and checked into my hotel and although I liked it and loved all the pretty streets, the constant rain meant we didn’t see as much as I wanted and it wasn’t as enjoyable either so I really want to see more of this area.
 I love its cobbled streets, unique shops and the pretty cafes!

 In this blog post I detail how I got there and what we did see so if you’re going soon this should help you out a bit!
 Canal Saint Martin to Luxembourg Gardens via Le Marais.